- Student Activities and Events

 NTHS meetings are on the second Tuesday of each month during X-period (12:05-12:50 pm) in the University Center room 216.

-- Sponsors: Mat Herrman, Kara Jones, and Stephanie Price
+- Sponsors: Mat Herrman, Bobbi Yarbrough, and Lori Goodnight

 Phi Theta Kappa is an international honor society for two-year colleges.
-Students must earn a cumulative 3.5 GPA upon completion of 12 or more college-level credit hours to be eligible for membership.
+To be eligible for membership, students seeking an associate degree must earn a cumulative 3.5 GPA upon completion of 12 or more college-level credit hours.
+Students seeking a certificate of proficiency or technical certificate must earn a cumulative 3.5 GPA upon completion of 6 or more college-level credit hours.
 Invitations are sent in the fall and spring terms based on the previous semester's cumulative GPA.
-Once a member, students must maintain a 3.25 cumulative GPA to remain in the organization.
+Once a member, students must maintain a 3.00 cumulative GPA to remain in the organization.

 Phi Theta Kappa members are involved within the UACCM campus and in the community.
 They also prove themselves valuable students at transfer institutions and as employees in the local and regional workforce.